John Russell Evans

 John Russell Evans (29 May 1935 – 11 March 2025) was a Welsh international lawn bowler.

 Bowls career

 Evans won a bronze medal in the triples at the 1972 World Outdoor Bowls Championship in Worthing.

-He also won a bronze medal in singles at the 1978 Commonwealth Games in Edmonton.
+He represented the Welsh team at the 1974 British Commonwealth Games in Christchurch, New Zealand, where he competed in the fours event, with Gareth Humphreys, Ian Sutherland and Dai Richards and just missed the medal rostrum after finishing in fourth place.
+Four years later he won a bronze medal in singles at the 1978 Commonwealth Games in Edmonton.

 He joined the Barry Athletic Bowls Club in 1951 and is a four times Welsh National Champion, winning the singles in 1976 & 1977 and the fours in 1963 & 1969.

 He has also won two British Isles Bowls Championships titles, the singles in 1978 and the fours in 1964.

 Evans died on 11 March 2025, at the age of 89.